CA Syllabus

 10. Complete Practical Training

-11. Appear in Final examination after completion of practical training
+11. Appear in Final examination after

 12. Become Member